 Author: Abhay A. Watwe, Ph.D.

 DISCLAIMER: Although we wish to hear from you, information exchanged in this blog cannot and does not create an attorney-client relationship.
 Please do not post any information that you consider to be personal or confidential.
 If you wish for Finnegan, Henderson, Farabow, Garrett & Dunner, LLP to consider representing you, in order to establish an attorney-client relationship you must first enter a written representation agreement with Finnegan.
 Contact us for additional information.
+One of our lawyers will be happy to discuss the possibility of representation with you.
 Additional disclaimer information.